matthew-dong-dev/ICS-research/dev-notes/data-action-items.md

+# Current action item

+1. Incorporate fixed /research/UCBD2/classAPI/ into pipeline that gets next semester's classes --> this is produced from refresh_classes_from_api.py?

+---

 ### Questions:

-1. How long does retraining take?
+1. How long does each part of retraining take?
-1. why are static files being copied from Jeff's home directory?
 1. what is the purpose of the copy files section? cp $rootDir/outputs/course2nb.json $outDir cp $rootDir/outputs/askoski $outDir